citihub/probr/examples/terraform/azure/cloudshell/aks/README.md

 - After the directory is created, click Upload, upload the code in cloudshell directory.

-- Open cloudshell and navigate to you clouddrive where you will you upload code.
+- Open cloudshell and navigate to you clouddrive where you will see the you upload code.

+- Make sure your Cloudshell is configured for bash

+- Run az login to login to Azure

+- Run az account list if necessary

+- Run az az account set -s <YOUR SUBSCRIPTION>

+- Run terraform init

+- Run terraform plan

+- Run terraform apply -var-file="variables.tfvars" -auto-approve

+- Run az aks get-credentials --resource-group <ResourceGroup Name> --name  <AKS Cluster Name>

+- Run kubectl get pods --all-namespaces